ppy/osu-wiki/wiki/Tournaments/MP7K/7K_2019/en.md

   - MP7K staff will have sole discretion over decisions that affect a player's standing in the tournament; however, other members of the tournament may forward any information to staff members that in any way represents uncalled for behavior towards other users or staff in this tournament.
 Staff members will attempt to escalate serious situations beyond the scope of this event if need be, so be respectful.
   - Minor instances will receive warnings, and continued instances will result in forceful removal from the tournament.

-#### Warm-up Songs
+#### Warm-up songs

 - Each player in the match will be allowed one (1) warm-up song to be played, making for two (2) warm-ups in total between both players.
 All warm-up songs must be osu!mania 7K specific beatmaps.
 - The warm-up must be uploaded to the osu! website and accessible by everyone prior to the tournament match.
 Bloodcat links are **not allowed**, and neither are personal links featuring the beatmap that you want downloaded.
 - Maps that have a beatmap listing but cannot be downloaded are not allowed for the purpose of warming up.
 - Players are advised to avoid using beatmap packs [similar to this](https://osu.ppy.sh/beatmapsets/435387).
 - Warm-up songs will be on FreeMod, which allows for any special modifications that players see fit for the purpose of warming up properly.
 - In the early stages, your warmup song cannot have a drain time of longer than 4 minutes.
 This rule is enforced within Group Stage of the tournament.

-#### Bans, Protected Picks, Rolls and Song Selection
+#### Bans, protected picks, rolls and song selection

 - With the exception of warm-ups, all songs played in a given round must match those that are selectable in the corresponding mappool.
 Maps are to be played on a restrictive FreeMod: only Mirror, Hidden, Fade In, or Flashlight can be used.
 Protected maps and bans are hidden.
 - Players are to choose one (1) protected map within the map pool which they want to keep not bannable (from their opponent).
 They must inform the match referee in a private message of which map they choose to protect.
 If the player does not inform the match referee of their desired map choice in 60 seconds, the player will lose an opportunity to choose a protected map.
 - Players are to ban one (1) map within the map pool which they are playing for the given round.
 They must inform the match referee in a private message of which map they choose to ban.
 If the player does not inform the match referee of their desired ban choice in about 60 seconds, the player will lose an opportunity to choose a ban.
 - It is mandatory for the match referee to inform players in the lobby which maps are protected and banned.
 - Players will be instructed to do a !roll command by the referee that is overseeing the match.
 The winner of the !roll decides if they want to pick first or second.
 In the event that both players get the same roll, they will have to continue doing the !roll command until the tie is broken.
 - After the protected maps, bans and rolls have concluded, the player with the winning roll instructs the referee of their song selection, and the referee will switch to that song.
 After that song concludes, the other player will pick a song, and this process will continue until one of the two conditions is satisfied:
   1. One player has achieved enough wins in such a way that the other player cannot successfully win the round.
      - The winning player moves onto the next match.
      - The losing player falls to the losers bracket.
 If a player loses in the loser’s bracket, they are eliminated from the tournament.
   2. Both players are at match point at the same time.
      - Both players will play the song designated as the tiebreaker.
      - The winner of the tiebreaker will progress to the next match of the tournament, while the loser will be eliminated or sent to the losers bracket, depending on the position of the tournament.
 - If the beatmap ends in a draw, the game will be nullified and the beatmap will be replayed.

 #### Disconnections